phoenix125/AtlasServerUpdateUtility/readme.txt

 - Added: Option to assign RCON IP so that port forwarding of RCON ports is not necessary.

 (2019-02-25) v1.3.1
-- Changed 'Ocean' to 'ocean' in the server startup commandline.
+- Changed: 'Ocean' to 'ocean' in the server startup commandline.

 (2019-02-24) v1.3.0
 - Added: Mod support!!
 Optionally automatically check for mod updates, install them, announce the update, and restart the server.
 - Added: External script execution for mod updates (Runs the external script when mod update discovered... while server is still running)
 - Added: External script execution: Option to "Wait for script to finish before continuing".
-- Minor log file and notification window improvements.
+- Changed: Minor log file and notification window improvements.

 (2019-02-24) v1.2.5
 - Fixed: Error when manually assigning AltSaveFolders (Thanks UPPERKING [PlayAtlas.com] for reporting)
-- Clarified two .ini entries.
+- Changed: Clarified two .ini entries.
-- Log file improvements
+- Changed: Log file improvements

 (2019-02-23) v1.2.4
 - Fixed: The utility no longer checks for GameUserSettings.ini on disabled grid servers (Thanks UPPERKING [PlayAtlas.com] for reporting)
-- Removed log entries for unused grid servers.
+- Removed: log entries for unused grid servers.
 - Added: Optionally use a different redis config file